When to use

 Use a list in the following cases:

-- To show a collection of items inside of a navigation- or selection-component.
+- Don’t use a list to show a collection of items inside of a navigation- or selection-component: Use a list navigation instead.

 There are the following list types: